hoofangyu-pelago/trex.ai/PRD.md

 - Supabase Realtime presence enabled for `threads` channels.

 Repo conventions
-- Turborepo monorepo as defined in 7) with pnpm workspace package manager.
+- pnpm workspace monorepo as defined in 7) with Expo for universal development.